kat-vik/php-integration/README.md

 ```

 #### 4.6.6 Callbacks
-Callbacks are sent multiple times during the order flow, the callbacks are sent as POST to the pushUri with the checkout order id.
+Callbacks are sent multiple times during the order flow, as POST to the pushUri with the checkout order id.
 eg. http://localhost:63473/shop/orderCallback/{checkout.order.uri}

 When your server receives a callback it's a notification that something has changed in the order.
 Make a GetOrder request to get the latest order data.